Inference and Learning of Nonlinear LFR State-Space Models: Problem statement

-\begin{remark} A direct feedthrough from \(w(n)\) to \(z(n)\) is not modeled, as this would result in an algebraic loop. \end{remark}
+\begin{remark} A direct feedthrough from \(w(n)\) to \(z(n)\) is not modeled, as this would result in an algebraic loop. \end{remark} \begin{remark} {The \(\tanh\) operation acts as a smooth and differentiable saturation function that keeps the output elements of \(\phi\) bounded.
+In principle, any similarly well-behaved saturation function could be used.
+The rationale for introducing a saturation function is discussed in Section~\ref{sec:inference_learning}.} \end{remark} \begin{remark} {A polynomial basis is chosen due to its universal approximation capability for static nonlinear functions.
+Yet, any basis that is linear in the parameters could be used.instead.
+The polynomial degree and the inclusion of cross-terms are typically determined via cross-validation.} \end{remark}

-The output \(y_0(n)\) is not directly observable due to the presence of measurement noise, formalized as follows. \begin{assumption}[Noise framework] The output measurements are corrupted by zero-mean, possibly colored, stationary noise \( v(n)\) with finite variance: \( y(n) \coloneqq y_0(n) + v(n). \) The input \(u(n)\) is assumed to be noiseless and exactly known. \end{assumption}
+\begin{assumption}[Noise framework] The output measurements are corrupted by zero-mean, possibly colored, stationary noise \( v(n)\) with finite variance, i.e., \( y(n) \coloneqq y_0(n) + v(n). \) The input \(u(n)\) is assumed to be noiseless. \end{assumption}

-Although the model (\ref{eq:ss_model}) is defined in the time domain, certain optimization challenges can be mitigated by switching to the frequency domain.
-That is, the Fourier transform's decoupling property can break recurrence in specific cases, thus simplifying the simulation process.
-To accommodate this, it is more natural to work with the block-oriented representation of Fig. \ref{fig:TFversion}, with LTI blocks:
+Although the model dynamics (\ref{eq:ss_model}) are defined in the time domain, switching to the frequency domain enables a more efficient and parallelizable computation of the model response.
+This approach naturally aligns more with the block-oriented structure shown in Fig.~\ref{fig:TFversion}, composed of the LTI blocks: for \(i=\{y,z\}\), \(j=\{u,w\}\), and where \( \zeta \) denotes the z-transform variable (\(q\) in Fig. \ref{fig:TFversion} represents the forward shift operator).
+Note that \(D_{zw}=0\), as per Remark \ref{rem:direct_feedthrough}.

-where \( \zeta \) denotes the z-transform variable (\(q\) in Fig. \ref{fig:TFversion} represents the forward shift operator). \begin{remark} The considered model structure is not unique; gains and delays can be exchanged between the different blocks without affecting the input-output behavior \cite{vandersteen1999measurement}.
-In addition, state-space similarity transformations can be applied, leading to infinitely many input-output equivalent representations, thus complicating parameter estimation. \end{remark} The considered frequency-domain approach requires the excitation signals to be periodic, as formalized next. \begin{definition}[Random-phase multisine] The input excitations are described by a random-phase multisine signal \cite{pintelon2012system} with \(N\) samples per period, where \( N \) is even: where \( U_k \) denotes the excitation amplitude at frequency index \( k \), and \( f_0 = f_s/N \) is the frequency resolution, with \( f_s \) being the sampling frequency.
+The considered frequency-domain strategy requires periodic excitation signals, as formalized next. \begin{definition}[Random-phase multisine] The input excitations are described by a random-phase multisine signal \cite{pintelon2012system} with \(N\) samples per period, where \( N \) is even: where \( U_k \) denotes the excitation amplitude at frequency index \( k \), and \( f_0 = f_s/N \) is the frequency resolution, with \( f_s \) being the sampling frequency.
 The random phases $\varphi_k$ are independent and uniformly distributed on the interval \([0,2 \pi)\). \end{definition}